⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Walmart Inc.

-The world's largest retailer, offering a vast array of groceries and general merchandise at everyday low prices, with a significant online presence.
+The world's largest retailer, offering a vast array of products at low prices through supercenters and online.

 Costco Wholesale Corporation